It goes without saying that I like everything about radio, even movies that feature radio stations.

 The station was off the air for weeks while issues were resolved.
 However, Bob paid a high price for taking a stand.

 The internet didn’t kill radio, commercial radio is being killed from the inside.
-When DJs are told to shut up and play the playlist, it ends an age-old symbiotic relationship between radio and the community.
+When DJs are told to shut up and stick to the playlist, it ends an age-old symbiotic relationship between radio and the community.

 Corporate FM uncovers the high finance shell-game that stole control of radio from communities across America.
 The film also reveals how radio may become local again.